redhat-openstack/website/source/uncategorized/using-swift-for-glance-with-rdo-havana.html.md

        # keystone user-role-add -tenant_id=[uuid of the services tenant] –user=[uuid of the glance account] –role=[uuid of the ResellerAdmin role]

-Feel free to create the "ResellerAdmin" role first if it's not found.
+Feel free to create the "ResellerAdmin" role first if it's not found and lastly restart the needed services:

+       # service openstack-glance-api restart